xolox/vim-publish/README.md

     sudo apt-get install exuberant-ctags

-The plug-in needs an up-to-date tags file so that it create hyperlinks between the published files.
+The plug-in needs an up-to-date tags file so that it can create hyperlinks between the published files.
 Now start Vim and write a script that registers the tags file you just created and calls the function `Publish()` as follows:

     set tags=~/.publish_tags
     let sources = '/home/peter/.vim'